bluprnt2/my_depot/api/README.md

    - Token storage client-side without needing JavaScript or query strings
    - Basic endpoint functionality
    - Now fully on AWS for the database
+   - Login functionality!
  - Not Working
-   - Login functionality (passing parameters work, now just need to connect it up to the database)
-   - Other endpoints (Will work on that after login works...)
+   - Other endpoints
    - Tokens refreshing when they are close to expiring, but still being used

 ## How to run